Purling/Penpal-App/Report.md

 _1. The ability to micro-interact with items in your app (e.g. like/dislike/support/report a post/message/event) [stored in-memory]. (easy)_

 _2. UI tests using espresso or similar.
 Please note that your tests must be of reasonable quality.
 (For UI testing, you may use something such as espresso) (hard)_

+See the written UI tests in the following files:

 - AccountSettingsActivityTests.java (whole class)
 - FriendActivityTests.java (whole class)
 - LoginActivityTests.java (whole class)
 - MainActivityTests.java (whole class)
 - QueueActivityTests.java (whole class)
 - SearchActivityTests.java (whole class)

 **Greater Data Usage, Handling and Sophistication**